jun-xiao-mainlinestem/2026base/RGB-Template-Python/configuration_guide.md

 **Action:** Update to match your total number of motors.

 **⚠️ Motor Monitoring System:**
-The program automatically monitors motor health and will alert the driver if:
+The program automatically check motor health at the start and will alert the driver if:
 - **Disconnected motors**: Controller vibrates with "---" pattern and displays "X motor is disconnected"
 - **Overheated motors**: Controller vibrates with "---" pattern and displays "motor X is Y°C" (default temperature limit: 50°C)